Sun Ra: Afrofuturism

 Sun Ra is considered to be an early pioneer of the Afrofuturism movement due to his music, writings and other works.

 The influence of Sun Ra can be seen throughout many aspects of black music.
-He grounded his practice of Afrofuturism in a musical tradition of performing blackness that remains relevant today.
+He grounded his practice of Afrofuturism in a musical tradition that has been described as ‘performing blackness’’.
 Sun Ra lived out his beliefs of Afrofuturism in his daily life by embodying the movement not only in his music, but also in his clothes and actions.
-This embodiment of the narrative allowed him to demonstrate black nationalism as a counternarrative to the present culture.
+This embodiment of the narrative allowed him to demonstrate black nationalism as a counternarrative to the contemporary culture.

 It was in Chicago, as well, in the mid-fifties, that Ra began experimenting with extraterrestriality in his stage show, sometimes playing regular cocktail lounges dressed in space suits and ancient Egyptian regalia.
 By placing his band and performances in space and extraterrestrial environments Sun Ra built a world that was his own view of how the African diaspora connected.